ameeqcode/rust-actix-pos-api/README.md

-# Rust Actix Web REST API
+# Rust Actix Web REST API to Import Nested Array of Items in PostgreSQL database

 ## Overview

 This project is a REST API built using Rust with Actix Web framework and Diesel ORM.
-The API interacts with a PostgreSQL database to import point of sale (POS) items from the front-end.
+The API is specifically designed to import a 2D array (nested array) of point of sale (POS) items from the front-end into a PostgreSQL database.

 ## Prerequisites